 SECURITY CLEARANCE INVESTIGATIONS EXPLAINED

 When a person applies for a security clearance or wants to keep an existing clearance, the United States government conducts background investigations or reinvestigations.
-This includes filling out an extensive application and undergoing interviews, fact-checking, and criminal checks at both state and federal levels.
+In 2026, the governement moved to "continuous vetting" instead of periodic investigations.
+This includes filling out an extensive application called the SF-86 (e-QIP/e-App) and undergoing interviews, fact-checking, and criminal checks at both state and federal levels.
 The applicant's creditworthiness is also assessed.
 To ensure a successful investigation, the applicant's full cooperation is required, and providing false information could result in the application being denied.
 There are several reasons why an applicant may be denied a clearance.

 If an application is denied, the applicant will not be granted access to sensitive or classified information; however, they typically have the right to appeal the decision.
 The applicant will receive a Statement of Reasons or a Notice of Determination that explains why they are not fit to have a security clearance.
 Depending on the agency, the applicant may be allowed to submit a written appeal or have a hearing in front of the federal agency's appointment member.